lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 For reference, the generic SMP protocol is [documented here](https://github.com/apache/mynewt-mcumgr).
 The SMP protocol based on Bluetooth LE is [documented here](https://github.com/apache/mynewt-mcumgr/blob/master/transport/smp-bluetooth.md).

-# Robust Firmware Update with Rollback
+# Robust Firmware Update with Rollback on PineTime

 PineTime Smart Watch will be worn by people of all ages (maybe pets too)...
-Thus we should _plan for failure_...
+Thus we shall _plan for failure_...

+_What happens if the firmware gets corrupted or truncated while transmitting the firmware update over Bluetooth LE?_

+We won't overwrite the existing firmware as we receive the new firmware.
+We'll reserve a separate area in PineTime's Flash ROM for staging the new firmware before updating.

+_What happens if there's a bug in the new firmware that causes PineTime to crash?_

+We'll roll back the firmware to the previous version.

 | PineTime Flash Area | ROM Address        | Size |
 | :---                  | :---              | ---:        |